Provocation (law)

-Provocation is often a mitigating factor in sentencing.
-It rarely serves as a legal defense, meaning it does not stop the defendant from being guilty of the crime.
+Provocation rarely serves as a complete legal defense, meaning it does not stop the defendant from being guilty of the crime.
 It may however, lead to a lesser punishment.
-In some common law legal systems, provocation is a "partial defense" for murder charges, which can result in the offense being classified as the lesser offense of manslaughter, specifically voluntary manslaughter.
+In some common law legal systems, provocation is a partial defence for murder charges, which can result in the offense being classified as the lesser offense of manslaughter, specifically voluntary manslaughter.

-Provocation is distinct from self-defense in that self-defense is a legal defense, and refers to a justifiable action to exclusively protect oneself from imminent violence.
+Provocation is distinct from self-defense in that self-defense refers to a justifiable action to exclusively protect oneself from imminent violence.

 Definition

-If a crime is caused by provocation, it is said to be committed in the heat of passion, under an irresistible urge incited by the provoking events, and without being entirely determined by reason. "'Malice aforethought' implies a mind under the sway of reason, whereas 'passion' whilst it does not imply a dethronement of reason, is the furor brevis, which renders a man deaf to the voice of reason so that, although the act was intentional to death, it was not the result of malignity of heart, but imputable to human infirmity.
-Passion and malice are, therefore, inconsistent motive powers, and hence an act which proceeds from the one, cannot also proceed from the other."
-(Hannah v.
-Commonwealth, Supreme Court of Virginia 1929) Establishing Provocation can reduce a murder charge to a voluntary manslaughter charge.
+Provocation may be defined by statutory law, by common law, or some combination.
+If a crime is caused by provocation, it is said to be committed in the heat of passion, under an irresistible urge incited by the provoking events, and without being entirely determined by reason.
+According to the Supreme Court of Virginia in Hannah v.
+Commonwealth, 1929:"'Malice aforethought' implies a mind under the sway of reason, whereas 'passion' whilst it does not imply a dethronement of reason, is the furor brevis, which renders a man deaf to the voice of reason so that, although the act was intentional to death, it was not the result of malignity of heart, but imputable to human infirmity."